 Our small, robust community facilitates the free exchange of knowledge within its circles.
 The community of faculty, students, staff, administrators, and researchers, with the help of our alumni and stakeholders, expands the reach of this knowledge through publications, presentations, and everyday practice.
 Expectations for members of the community are high.
-The School is accredited by the Accreditation Council for Pharmacy Education (ACPE), indicating that we meet their quality benchmarks.
 As a School, we are striving to meet and exceed the requirements of the new ACPE Accreditation Standards 2016.
 Because of this, the value to the individual, the School, and the Profession will be increased.
 Support for this is shown through the fact that in the last several years our students have performed above the National average on the licensing examinations.
 Our students and graduates are also highly regarded in the world of pharmacy practice.
 Our faculty present and publish in the most important venues.The School welcomes you to continue your membership or to join our community as we move toward this exciting future.
 We are reaching for the opportunities of change.

 Dean, University of Wyoming School of Pharmacy